-- 6.1 Reliance The actuary will generally rely on the plan administrator, plan sponsor or other qualified third party for asset and participant information.
-While not responsible for auditing the information, the actuary should verify its reasonableness both directly and against other available information, such as prior years' data and reported benefit payments.
-If the actuary is not satisfied as to the reasonableness of the information, further inquiry should be made until the actuary is so satisfied. - 6.2 Accruals and Prepayments Accrued contributions or prepayments should be reflected in assets on a basis consistent with the purpose and the reporting period for which costs are being determined, and costs should reflect interest equivalents on those accruals or prepayments.

-- 6.3 Participants Generally, all participants should be reflected in the actuary's calculations.
+- b.
+Accruals and Prepayments-Accrued contributions or prepayments should be reflected in assets on a basis consistent with the purpose and the reporting period for which costs are being determined, and costs should reflect interest equivalents on those accruals or prepayments. - c.
+Participants-Generally, all participants should be reflected in the actuary's calculations.
 Under appropriate circumstances, persons below a minimum age/service level may be excluded.
 Persons who are expected to become participants in the future, whether or not they are yet employed, may be reflected.
-Appropriate samples may be a satisfactory basis for the calculations. - 6.4 Degree of Disclosure The adequacy of the results of a pension actuarial calculation depends to a great degree on the completeness and accuracy of the information used.
-As the completeness and accuracy decrease, the actuary should increase the details of the disclosure regarding such information. - 6.5 Insufficient Information The actuary should not perform an actuarial calculation if the available information is substantially less than complete and there is sufficient uncertainty about the characteristics of the unknown information so that the results of the calculation are not adequate for the intended purpose. - 6.6 Hypothetical Data It may be appropriate to prepare models or illustrations based on hypothetical data.
+Appropriate samples may be a satisfactory basis for the calculations. - d.
+Insufficient Information-The actuary should not perform an actuarial calculation if the available information is substantially less than complete and there is sufficient uncertainty about the characteristics of the unknown information so that the results of the calculation are not adequate for the intended purpose. - e.
+Hypothetical Data-It may be appropriate to prepare models or illustrations based on hypothetical data. - 5.2.4 Actuarial Assumptions-The actuarial assumptions individually and in combination should reflect the actuary's best judgment.
+The actuary should consider the actual experience of the covered group but should emphasize expected long-term future trends rather than give undue weight to recent past experience.
+In choosing the assumptions, the actuary should take into account, to the extent deemed suitable, general or specific information from other sources, including the plan sponsor, plan administrator, investment managers, accountants, etc. - a.
+Identification of Assumptions-In preparing actuarial present value calculations in accordance with this standard, the actuary should consider the applicability of actuarial assumptions to such items as: